Mayze123/cloudlunacy_front/node-app/REFACTORING.md

 3. Provide certificate renewal and management functionality
 4. Support secure connections to MongoDB backends

+## Documentation

+New documentation has been added to explain the HAProxy Data Plane API implementation:

+1. `PRODUCTION_DPAPI.md` - Details about the production implementation
+2. Updated architecture diagrams showing the Data Plane API integration
+3. Troubleshooting guides for common issues

 ## Future Improvements

 1. Add comprehensive test coverage for the new services
 2. Further improve error handling and logging
 3. Enhance documentation for the API endpoints
 4. Consider breaking out database functionality into a separate microservice
+5. Implement HTTPS for the Data Plane API in production environments